 Surrounded by the coastal Burgas Lakes and located at the westernmost point of the Black Sea, Burgas is the second-largest city on the Bulgarian Black Sea coast.
 It is also the fourth-largest city in Bulgaria after Sofia, Plovdiv and Varna.

 Traveling to Burgas you could fly into the Burgas Airport which is the second most important in the country located in Sarafovo district, from almost any country in Europe.
-There are also regular, comfortable and very convenient buses from every city in the Bulgaria to Burgas.
-There are also many buses bringing in tourist from Turkey and Greece.
+There are also regular, comfortable, and very convenient buses from every city in the Bulgaria to Burgas.
+There are also many buses bringing in tourists from Turkey and Greece.
 The central train station is located at the very heart of the city and serves both international and national trains.
-Tourist could also travel to Burgas by ferry from other cities on the Black sea coast and dock at the Port of Burgas which is the largest Port in Bulgaria.
+Tourists could also travel to Burgas by ferry from other cities on the Black sea coast and dock at the Port of Burgas which is the largest Port in Bulgaria.

 Vaya Lake is the largest natural lake in Bulgaria and an important tourist attraction in the country.
 The lake is served by three rivers and it is mildly salty.
 The lake is a birdwatcher paradise with more than two hundred and fifty bird species having been sported on the lake.
 It is also a famous site for sport fishing with the carp fish being very popular.

 Atanasovsko Lake located to the North of Burgas is another important tourist attraction.
 The water is salty and makes the lake favorable for salt-production.
 It is also an important bird viewing area with more than 70% of all birds that can be seen in Bulgaria being seen in the Atanasovo lake zone.

 Strandzha Mountains is an important attraction for hikers and bikers.
 In the neighborhood around the mountains Strandzha and Sakar to the south of Burgas are the world-famous authentic fire dancers, called nestinari who’s bewitching dance moves will leave you refreshed.